allisonrharrison/ILNP/README.md

 # ILNP
 Great nail polish, bad user experience.
 Can I do it better?

+##### Saturday, December 14th
+It's been about one month since I've done any major updates to this project.
+I've been focused on getting through my React Native course... but as graduation approaches, so does the deadline for releasing v1.0.
+Looking at my code, I get the same feeling as you would upon discovering that your entire house needs an electrical re-wiring.
+I see now that it was a mistake to build the visual elements around the functionality, instead of the other way around.
+To put this project in a releasable/presentable state, I'm going to have to take a few steps back.
+Entering Phase Negative One: re-working the foundation!

 ##### Wednesday, November 20th
 I've officially completed my React course!
 Let's continue putting my skills to the test with this project.
 I added two nail polish collections (Snowed In, Monarchy) plus gift cards to the store, then separated them into their own pages.
 Going to add a few more collections, then attempt to render everything on the Home page using react-horizontal-scrolling-menu.